Pylons/pyramid_cookbook/pylons/request.rst

     The HTTP response status and document.
 Pyramid does not have a global response object.
 Instead, your view should create a ``pyramid.response.Response`` instance and return it.
-If you're using an renderer, it will create a response object for you.
+If you're using a renderer, it will create a response object for you.

     For convenience, there's a ``request.response`` object available which you